-- Defending food distributor against claims for trade name infringement and receipt of unlawful secret rebates.
+- Defended food distributor against claims for trade name infringement and receipt of unlawful secret rebates.
 Obtained early dismissal of claims at the pleading stage.

 - Represented entertainment business in arbitration proceedings between its employee and their former employer which claimed the employee misappropriated its trade secret information for client's business.
 The matter settled favorably for our client and its employee.

 - Obtained consent judgment for aerospace company in trade secret misappropriation, copyright infringement and trademark infringement case shortly after deposing the defendant.

 - Defeated motion for preliminary injunction in dispute between foreign manufacturer of food products (client) and its former U.S. distributor.
 Later obtained summary judgment in client’s favor on distributor’s claims and client’s counter-claims, and against distributor's owner on the ground that the distributor was the owner's alter ego.

-- Obtained judgment for over $160 million against an international reinsurance company following trial.
+- Obtained judgment for over $160 million against an international reinsurance company and its principles following trial.

 - Favorably settled copyright infringement dispute after persuading the Court to deny plaintiff’s request to forego Hague Convention service on client, a foreign content producer of entertainment programming.